 You should get the contact information for the other motorist and their insurance company so you can file a claim.
 Getting the information for eyewitnesses to the auto crash will be extremely helpful if they can corroborate that the other driver was entirely or primarily responsible for the collision.

-Retain a Personal Injury Attorney
+Retain an Arizona Personal Injury Attorney

-You should hire a knowledgeable personal injury lawyer immediately after the wreck.
+You should hire a knowledgeable Arizona personal injury lawyer immediately after the wreck.
 They will investigate the cause of your crash and collect the evidence you need to prove that the other driver was the primary negligent party.
 They will also go up against the insurance company so that you receive the maximum recovery in your settlement.

 Gain Financial Compensation Even if You Were Found Partially Responsible